gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 }
 ```

 Great!
 Now I can use the info from the MessageBird docs to create the client with the `secretKey`.
-Next up is reading a csv file and looping over each row:
+Next up is reading a CSV file and looping over each row:

-> Q: How do I read a csv file in go, and then loop over each record?
+> Q: How do I read a CSV file in go and then loop over each record?

 ```golang
 // GENERATED BY CHATGPT, EXCLUDING THIS COMMENT